 These discrepancies have been taken up with the Regimental Commanders with the view of correcting same and the elimination of a reoccurrence of same in any future practice and competition, and thereby establishing a wholehearted, honest co-operation and obedience of orders from every organization participating.

-benefiting and resident to the Louis G LASHER, The Adjutant General.
+LOUIS G .LASHER, The Adjutant General.

 KNUD BOBERG, Asst.
 Adjutant General.